Raj’s story (Berkshire)

 She attempted suicide

-Following a traumatic birth, where she received little support from the hospital midwives, my wife suffered postnatal depression and 10 days later she attempted suicide.
-She jumped from a window and broke three bones in her back.
+Following a traumatic birth, where she received little support from the hospital midwives, my wife suffered postnatal depression and 10 days later she attempted suicide, breaking three bones in her back.

 My wife later returned to the MBU, but her injuries meant I had to take a great deal of time off work to care for her and our baby.
 This had a massive impact on my career, and I also went on to suffer from depression.